diafour/libjq-go-test/README.md

 - latest master have problem with `fromjson` and `tonumber` [stedolan/jq#2091](https://github.com/stedolan/jq/issues/2091).
 - [stedolan/jq@b6be13d](https://github.com/stedolan/jq/commit/b6be13d5de6dd7d8aad5fd871eb6b0b30fc7d7f6) is a commit that is later than jq-1.6, works fast and correctly handles errors in `fromjson`.

+## Go compatibility

+libjq-go module tested with Go 1.11 and later versions.

+## jq prebuilt images

+For faster builds we publish prebuilt libraries in [flant/jq](https://hub.docker.com/repository/docker/flant/jq) repository on hub.docker.com.
+Also, there are assets in jq-* [releases](https://github.com/flant/libjq-go/releases) in this repo on github.

+`buster` build is known to work in debian:stretch, debian:buster, ubuntu:18.04, ubuntu:20.04.

+`alpine` build is known to work in alpine:3.9+ (You can produce binaries using `golang:1.11-alpine3.9` image!)

 ## Inspired projects